 Who can use the ACA in Florida?

 The ACA was designed for people who don’t receive health insurance from employers.
-That includes part-time workers, the self-employed, artists such as musicians and writers, professionals such as real estate agents, lawyers and doctors, the unemployed, gig workers such as Uber drivers and construction workers, early retirees who are too young to qualify for Medicare and anyone else who doesn’t have employer-provided health insurance.
+That includes part-time workers, the self-employed, artists such as musicians and writers, professionals such as real estate agents, lawyers and doctors, the unemployed, gig workers such as Uber drivers and construction workers, early retirees who are too young to qualify for Medicare, and anyone else who doesn’t have employer-provided health insurance.

 - Those who receive Medicaid, Medicare, use the Children’s Health Insurance Program (CHIP) or military insurance.

-Several other groups can use the exchange, but are not eligible for subsidies.
+Several other groups can use the exchange but are not eligible for subsidies.
 Those include:

 - People who do not earn at least a poverty level income in states that did not expand Medicaid, which include Florida.
+The Legislature could change this, but has chosen not to act.

 - Spouses and family members who are offered insurance through an employer, no matter what the cost.
 This is called the “family glitch,” because some of those plans are far from affordable.